magayagalabs/CyCode/README.md

 CyCode is a web-based code editor, It is written in **HTML**, **CSS**, and **JavaScript**.
 You are open the [`cycode.html`](./src/cycode.html).
 The August 20, 2022 was first new **_redesign_**, **_beautiful_**, and **_colorful_** code editor in the Philippines.

-## Support programming languages and markup languages
+## Support programming, markup, and script languages
 | HTML | CSS | JavaScript | Markdown |
 |:-:|:-:|:-:|:-:|
 | Yes | Yes | Yes | Yes |